 - 1 / 402 / 403 / 404 / 405 / 406 / 407 / 408 / 409 / 4010 / 4011 / 4012 / 4013 / 4014 / 4015 / 4016 / 4017 / 4018 / 4019 / 4020 / 4021 / 4022 / 4023 / 4024 / 4025 / 4026 / 4027 / 4028 / 4029 / 4030 / 4031 / 4032 / 4033 / 4034 / 4035 / 4036 / 4037 / 4038 / 4039 / 4040 / 40

 ANDREW RAFACZ is pleased to announce Brains, a solo exhibition of new relief wood carvings, paintings and carved objects by Josh Dihle in Galleries One and Two.
-The exhibition continues through Saturday, December 19, 2020.
+The exhibition is on view through Saturday, December 19, 2020, and continues January 7 – 23, 2021.
 This is the artist’s second solo exhibition with the gallery and first to occupy both galleries.

 In Brains, Josh Dihle presents a series of new compositionally dense relief wood carvings, including his largest to date, and colorful, intricate oil paintings that are tied together by their visual references and complex narrative.
 For the artist, they are thinking pictures.
 As Dihle explains, they are ‘not brainy paintings, mind you, but artworks that act like brains.
 Imaginative and elaborate, each work is a mushy contraption of image and thought, brimming with symbols, references, visual puns, and descriptive detail.’